hanzgradiann/hanzgradiann/README.md

 youtube: hanzgradian
 instagram: hanzstrongboyss
 =====================================
-This is a Ddos Telegram bot
+This is a Script Ddos
 ============≠===========≠============
 a telegram bot thats can run a various attack methods in your terminal(termux, vps, & pterodactyl)
 =====================================